 This class is aimed at students who want to focus on financial technology (FinTech) but who may not have a programming or even technical background.
 This course will bring students up to speed on programming, data structures, and algorithms.
 C++ is the language of choice in this class because C and C++ are very commonly used by computer engineers.

-In order for students to make such impressive learning gains in the short summer course format, students must come prepared by having good programming skills in C. Novices should achieve this by completing the Coursera specialization Introduction to Programming in C before the start of the term.
+In order for students to make such impressive learning gains in the short summer course format, students must come prepared by having good programming skills in C. Novices should achieve this by completing Duke's Coursera specialization Introduction to Programming in C before the start of the term.
 Those with some programming experience may also wish to complete the specialization to learn professional tools and acquire deep understanding of concepts taught in the specialization.

 Students of all backgrounds will take a required self-assessment prior to the start of the summer term to assist them in choosing the right programming sequence.
 3 units.

 FINTECH 512: Software Engineering for FinTech